deeksha-4/LS-Neural-Networks-NLP/Week1/Week1-README.md

 ## Neural Networks

-1) https://www.coursera.org/learn/neural-networks-deep-learning?specialization=deep-learning (Enroll yourselves in (can be audited) and complete this course)
+1) Enroll yourselves in [this course](https://www.coursera.org/learn/neural-networks-deep-learning?specialization=deep-learning) and complete the video tutorials by the end of this week.

 ## PyTorch